 The Alviso System is located in Lower South Bay, defined as the portion of SSFB location landward (south) of the Dumbarton Bridge.
 Lower South Bay is a relatively shallow subembayment with an average depth of 2.6 m at mean tide.
 Tides in this region are particularly strong due to amplification of tidal energy with distance landward in SSFB.
 Because of the strong tides and small depths, "the area covered by water in Lower South Bay at mean lower low water (MLLW) is less than half the surface area at mean higher high water (MHHW) indicated that over half of Lower South Bay consists of shallow mudflats that are exposed at low tides" (Schemel, 1998).
-Furthermore the volume of water in Lower South Bay at MLLW is less than half of the volume of water can pass through the Dumbarton Bridge during a single ebb tide (Schemel, 1998).
+Furthermore the volume of water in Lower South Bay at MLLW is less than half of the volume of water at MHHW, indicating that more than half of the water volume present in Lower South Bay at high water can pass through the Dumbarton Bridge during a single ebb tide (Schemel, 1998).
 Near bottom salinity measured continuously by the USGS at the Dumbarton Bridge from 1995 to 1998 was highly correlated with freshwater flows and varied from approximately 5 ppt to 32 ppt (Schemel, 1998).
 The daily range of measured salinity at the Dumbarton Bridge can also be large, particularly during winter, when the daily range is typically 5 ppt.